 "Yes, but what does this have to do with my brother?"

 "Who paid your tuition for this University?
-Our investigation showed that it was paid in cash every semester.
+Our investigation showed that you paid in cash every semester.
 Where did that money come from?"
-Agent Marecki asked.

-"That's not illegal, Agent," in Tom Appleton said.
+"That's not illegal, Agent," Tom Appleton said.

 "Please answer the question, Mr. Bisha."

-Imer Bisha wiggled a bit in his seat, suggesting that he was becoming more irritated.
+Imer Bisha wiggled a bit in his seat, his facial expression irritated.

-"My college expenses were donated by the Albanian community.
+"The Albanian community paid my college expenses.
 The community is like a family; donating money to good students, new businesses, and so forth is traditional.
 It's no different than the Jewish community.
 When a Jew wants to open a business, everybody pitches in and raises the money.
 Have you ever been to a Bar Mitzvah?
 Those envelopes contain thousands."

 "And who collected these funds?"

-"My Aunt," was his reply.
+"My Aunt.”

-"Who died five years ago," Agent Marecki said.
+"Who died twelve years ago," Agent Marecki said.

-"Mr. Bisha, you are CFO and part-owner of Chicago Digital Consultants.
+"Mr. Bisha, you are the CFO and part-owner of Chicago Cyber Engineering.
 Is that true?"
 Commander DiMarco said.

 "Yes."